-133 IOSCO Public Document No. 132, Principles for Ongoing Disclosure and Material Development Reporting by Listed Entities for Foreign Offers, IOSCO Technical Committee.
+&lt;sup>135 IOSCO Public Document No. 132, Principles for Ongoing Disclosure and Material Development Reporting by Listed Entities for Foreign Offers, IOSCO Technical Committee.
 (October 2002). pp. 4-5.

-(b) the information concerns an incomplete proposal or negotiations or the disclosure of particular information is such as to prejudice the legitimate interests of the entity's investors; in such cases the listed entity must ensure that the information is maintained strictly confidential.
-134
+- (a) the information is confidential under legislation; - (b) the information concerns an incomplete proposal or negotiations or the disclosure of particular information is such as to prejudice the legitimate interests of the entity's investors; in such cases the listed entity must ensure that the information is maintained strictly confidential.

 Finally, in referring to disclosures required on a periodic basis prescribed by law or listing rules, such as quarterly or annual reports, these principles note that "[t]he disclosure obligation may require disclosure of relevant information on an immediate basis even when it belongs to periodic reporting."
-135